Shubham-6364/Linux/shell_script.md

 tar -cvf $RRR/backup_new.tar $NNN
 ```

-# Example-5 Getting an input from the user and create a backup of directory and store locally, and remote servers
+# Example-5 Getting an input from the user and create a backup of filees & directory and transfer to remote servers
-# Generate public and private key pair
+  - Generate public and private key pair
 ```
 ssh-keygen
 ```
-# copy the public key to guest server
+  - copy the public key to guest server
-# Enter the password to confirm the copy
+  - Enter the password to confirm the copy
 ```
 ssh-copy-id user@ipaddress
 ```
   - NOW YOU CAN REMOTE LOGIN WITHOUT PASSWORD

 vim backup-method.sh
 ```